-Mining in East Europe under impact of market prices volatility18.
-January 2016. / Mining
+Mining in East Europe under impact of market prices volatility, Mining

 Investors should be proactive and run the process, Roland Haslehner Partner at The Boston Consulting Group.